 Cradle to grave: IBM Consulting PLM offering makes for greener products, processes

-Consultants take into account the product’s development and manufacturing processes as well as delivery methods and end-of-life reclamation and recycling considerations.
-This involves these areas:
+Consultants take into account the product's development and manufacturing processes as well as delivery methods and end-of-life reclamation and recycling considerations.
+This means a focus on three areas:

-• Design—i.e., whether it can easily be recycled or refurbished when no longer useable; and
+Design, taking into consideration whether the product can be recycled or refurbished when no longer usable; and

-• Energy sources required to produce it, transport, and use it.
+Energy sources required to produce it, transport it, and use it.

-“One business might look at distribution statistics, another at packaging, another at design for compliance, and another at end-of-life requirements so products can be easily recycled or broken down,” Hittner says.
+For example, says Jeff Hittner, corporate social responsibility leader for IBM Business Services, “One business might look at distribution statistics, another at packaging, another at design for compliance, and another at end-of-life requirements so products can be easily recycled or broken down.”

-While this IBM PLM offering is too new to boast a user base, Marc Halpern, a research director with Stamford, Conn.-based Gartner Group , says IBM is well situated to enter the environmental consulting space in this way.
+While this IBM PLM offering is too new to boast a user base, Marc Halpern, a research director with Stamford, Conn.-based Gartner Group , says IBM is well situated to enter the environmental consulting space.

 “There are so many dimensions to green, and IBM has a good number of tools to support it,” Halpern says.

-That is, Big Blue incorporates green practices into the manufacture of its own computers and high-tech electronics and can offer consulting clients insights from lessons learned, Halpern adds.
+That is, Big Blue incorporates green practices into the manufacture of its own computers and high-tech electronics, and can offer insight from lessons learned.
 But IBM also makes its own software applications and infrastructure useful to the manufacturer that needs to produce to stringent environmental standards.

-IBM also ensures software is implemented and configured to support processes and databases that meet with a manufacturer’s green initiatives and objectives.
+IBM also ensures software is configured and implemented to support processes that meet with a manufacturer's green initiatives and objectives.

-The automotive industry is particularly affected by changing legislation.
-Many automakers must comply with the End-of-Life Vehicle Directive passed by the EU in 2000.
+The automotive industry is particularly affected by changing legislation, in that many automakers must comply with the End-of-Life Vehicle Directive passed by the EU in 2000.
 That law aims to redirect, from landfill to recycling, the approximately eight million tons of waste generated by the disposal of vehicles in EU countries each year.

 The directive specifies the materials and chemicals that can be included in particular amounts in automotive parts.
-It sets target dates by which each part of the directive must be met.
-By 2015, about 90 percent of a vehicle must be recyclable, according to the Automotive Industry Action Group , a nonprofit consortium of companies involved in the worldwide automotive industry.
+By 2015, about 90 percent of a vehicle must be recyclable, according to the Automotive Industry Action Group.

-“This is a huge undertaking—that’s why IBM is interested,” concludes Halpern.
-“I know of a number of companies that need to become compliant with European Union mandates.
-If their markets are in Europe, they’ll have to care about this.”
+“This is a huge undertaking, and that's why IBM is interested,” concludes Halpern.
+“A number of companies need to be compliant with EU mandates.
+If their markets are in Europe, they'll have to care about this.”